 Click here to find out more and download the referral form for your healthcare provider.

 Listen to Your Heart

 Click to enlarge

 While living a healthy lifestyle is integral in maintaining a functional and thriving heart, it’s also important to be active about what your body is telling you.
 Know the signs of a heart attack and be proactive about seeking help when you know you feel “off.”
-According to Heart.org, signs to look for include discomfort in the center of your chest that lasts more than a few minutes or goes away and comes back.
+According to The American Heart Association, signs to look for include discomfort in the center of your chest that lasts more than a few minutes or goes away and comes back.
 The sensation can feel like uncomfortable pressure, squeezing, fullness, or pain.

 For those aspiring for better health, a lower resting heart rate is typically one of the most common goals.
 But what happens when your heart starts beating too slowly?